PlebLab/Top-Builder/README.md

 Welcome to the Top Builder Program!
 Here's a quick overview of our schedule:

 - **Registration Opens**: Monday, December 18, 2023
+  - Interested teams apply for Top Builder.
+  - Top Builder teams will be selected based on their application.
+Read FAQ for more information.
 - **Round 1**: Saturday, Jan 13th, 2024 - Feb 24th, 2024
-  - Weekly workshops and mentorship starts.
+  - PlebLab weekly workshops are live and available online.
+  - Top Builder teams are selected to join the PlebLab internal chat
+  - Mentorship starts.
 - **Round 2**: Thursday, Feb 24th, 2024
+  - The final five teams are selected.
-  - Final teams are selected for Startup Day.
+  - PlebLab will contact builders to come to Austin for Startup Day.
 - **Final Round at Startup Day**: Mar 14th, 2024
+  - Teams work on their pitch at PlebLab and are encouraged to come days before pitch day.
-  - Final teams present before Judges.
+  - Final teams will present before the judges on Startup Day.
+  - Happy hour while Judges deliberate.

-# Top Builder at Startup Day
+  - Top Builder is announced at Austin BitDevs the same evening.
+  - Top Builder after party.

+# What is Startup Day?

-As part of Startup Day, we're excited to introduce the Top Builder event, a competition for teams to showcase their innovative projects in a supportive environment.
+Startup Day is a quarterly event for Bitcoin startups looking for a platform!
+Our event is jam-packed with engaging builder sessions, workshops, special announcements, and speaker panels designed to help all of us learn and grow as a community.
+We're excited to introduce the Top Builder event, a competition for teams to showcase their innovative projects in a supportive environment.

 ## Participating in Top Builder